rhassan19996/MoviesApp/README.md

 ### Notes
 I was midway done with the app and I had a major bug.
 It wouldnt build and i've tried everything to fix the bug.
 I had to restart the app building from scratch from unit 1 github was helpful for pulling in some of the old files.
-# MoviesApp
-Movie App - similar to Fandango and Rotten Tomatoes - that lets a user view and scroll through trending list of movies.
-# Flix